What is Enroll - HD?

 All information collected flows into a secure computer system, which is located in the UK.
 It is the same system used by banks and hospitals.
 Blood samples, instead, are sent to a central biobank, called BIOREP, located in Milan.
-Researchers all over the world can request access to these data and samples, however, they will never read any names, but only numerical codes.
+Researchers all over the world can request access to these data and samples, but they will never read any names, just numerical codes.

 How long does the visit take?

 The first visit (called baseline visit) is the longest and lasts about 2 hours - 2 hours and a half.
 Subsequent visits (called follow-up visits) last from 45 minutes to 1 hour and must be made between 9 and 12 months after the previous visit.
 To allow researchers to assess any changes that may occur over time, it is essential not only to enter the study, but to remain enrolled in it over the years.
 To this end, an efficient planning of the annual visits as well as the collaboration of participants and any accompanying persons (caregivers) are essential.